Beachy Head (poem): Reception

 Early reception of Beachy Head was largely positive, and used the posthumous publication of the volume as an opportunity to praise Smith's career as a poet.
-An 1807 review in the Annual Review and History of Literature said that "as a descriptive writer, either in verse or prose, [Smith] was surpassed by few."
-In 1808, a review in British Critic described the collection containing Beachy Head as "some of her best work," calling Smith a "genuine child of genius" whose "poetic feeling and ability have rarely been surpassed by any individual of her sex."
+An 1807 review in the Annual Review and History of Literature said that "as a descriptive writer, either in verse or prose, [Smith] was surpassed by few".
+In 1808, a review in British Critic described the collection containing Beachy Head as "some of her best work", calling Smith a "genuine child of genius" whose "poetic feeling and ability have rarely been surpassed by any individual of her sex".
 Later, in 1825, Alexander Dyce included extracts from Beachy Head in his anthology, Specimens of British Poetesses: Selected and Chronologically Arranged, in which he praised the poem for its "fresh and vivid" descriptions of rural scenery.
-Dyce praised how Smith's love of botany allowed her to "paint a variety of flowers with a minuteness and a delicacy rarely equaled."
+Dyce praised how Smith's love of botany allowed her to "paint a variety of flowers with a minuteness and a delicacy rarely equaled".

 As the nineteenth century went on, Smith's reputation and the importance of Beachy Head waned.
 Smith's legacy instead focused on her earliest poems, Elegiac Sonnets, which continued to be commercially successful in anthologies of women's writing even as Smith was less respected as a poet.
 The 1883 anthology English Poetesses, for example, does not mention Beachy Head in its biography of Smith.
 Even Elegiac Sonnets attracted less interest over time, and by the early twentieth century Smith was considered only a minor writer of novels.

-In the twenty-first century, a resurgence of scholarly interest in Smith's works was prompted by the 1960s and 1970s feminist movement's recovery of women's writing, and reached a new peak in the 1980s and 1990s, but remained focused on Smith's sonnets and novels.
+At the end the twentieth century, a resurgence of scholarly interest in Smith's works was prompted by the 1960s and 1970s feminist movement's recovery of women's writing.
+This resurgence reached a new peak in the 1980s and 1990s, but remained focused on Smith's sonnets and novels.
 Jacqueline M. Labbe's 2003 book, Charlotte Smith: Romanticism, Poetry, and the Culture of Gender, was the first book-length study of Smith's poetry, and emphasized Beachy Head as an important culmination of Smith's poetic development.
 In 2019, Bethan Roberts' Charlotte Smith and the Sonnet: Form, Place and Tradition in the Late Eighteenth Century similarly examined all of Smith's poetry and treated Beachy Head as the culmination of her poetic efforts.
+Smith's modern impact can also be seen in a musical adaptation, "The Song Cycles of Beachy Head", by composer Amanda Jacobs and scholar Elizabeth A. Dolan.
+It was developed between 2014 and 2016, and recorded in 2017 at the British Women Writers Association Conference.
 Today, some critics claim Smith's work has a tendency to "read stiltedly" for modern audiences, while others argue that Beachy Head "strikes distinctly modern chords" from both a psychological and ecological standpoint.